Knifa/knifa.github.io/_posts/2020-06-06-circular-dma-stm32-ws2812b.md

 ### Filling The Buffer

 Filling the buffer is straight-forward.
-Some bit shifting and masking gets us the individual bits of the BRG value, which we can then use to insert the correct duty into the buffer.
+Some bit shifting and masking gets us the individual bits of the GRB value, which we can then use to insert the correct duty into the buffer.

 {% highlight c %}
 void led_fill_buffer(uint32_t offset, uint32_t length) {